 There are many shops selling pooja materials on the street leading to the temple.
 We expected big crowds.
 But Makaravilakku in Sabarimala was over and the crowds of Ayyappans had thinned.

 Three Different Forms of Bhagavathy

-Chottanikkara Devi takes on three different forms at the temple.
-In the morning, she appears in the form of Saraswati (in white).
-At noon, her appearance is that of Lakshmi (in crimson).
-By evening, she is Durga (in blue).
+There are two temples in the temple complex.
+The first one is a Rajarajeshwari temple.
+The deity in the Rajarajeshwari temple is unique in that she is worshipped differently according to the time of day.
+Devi takes on three different forms at the temple.
+In the morning, she appears in the form of Saraswati, draped in in white.
+At noon, her appearance is that of Lakshmi, dressed in crimson.
+By evening, she is Durga and attired in blue.
 Believers say that Bhagavathy has the powers to cure mental illnesses.
-Another deity at the temple is that of Lord Shiva.
-On the eastern side of the temple pond is the Kizhekkavu temple.

 History of the Temple

 According to legends, a tribal hunter named Kannappan lived in a jungle.
 He was a great devotee of Goddess Parvathy and used to sacrifice an animal every day.
 He had a little daughter who had a cow as her pet.
 One day Kannappan was not able to get an animal for sacrifice.
 He demanded his daughter’s cow for that day’s sacrifice.
 She was aghast and asked her father to sacrifice her instead.
 Kannappan then realised that he was wrong in doing animal sacrifices.

 He and the pet cow stayed near the temple’s Bali stone the whole night.
 In the morning, the cow had strangely turned in to a stone.
 That place is Pavizhamalli thara.
 Devotees believe that the pet cow was Goddess Mahalakshmi.
 That day Lord Vishnu appeared before Kannappan.
 He forgave Kannappan and decided to be present in the temple along with the Goddess.
 That is the notion of Lakshmi Narayana in the temple.